 - The angle of the draw also matters.
 The standard of care says that an insertion angle of 15-30 degrees is optimal.
-A low angle goes a long way in minimizing risk.
+A low angle goes a long way toward minimizing risk.

 If you have been a victim of a doctor's mistake, our Maryland medical malpractice negligence attorneys can help.
 We handle serious injury and wrongful death cases.
 Call us today at 800-553-8082 or get a free, no-obligation online case review.More Malpractice Claim Information

 - What is the value of a medical negligence claim in Maryland?

 - Sample lawsuit against Hopkins